Dor1s/libfuzzer-workshop/README.md

 # libfuzzer-workshop
 Materials of *"Modern fuzzing of C/C++ Projects"* workshop.

-The workshop will be hosted at [ZeroNights'16] security conference.
+The first version of the workshop had been presented at [ZeroNights'16] security conference.

 ## Requirements